Search

 (c) A state registered domestic partner as defined in RCW 26.60.020(1); and

 (d) Children.
-The term "children" includes children of the emergency service worker up to age twenty-six.
+The term "children" includes children of the emergency service worker up to age 26.
 Children with disabilities as defined in RCW 41.26.030(6) are eligible at any age.
 "Children" is defined as:

 (i) Biological children (including the emergency service worker's posthumous children);

-(4) Surviving spouses, state registered domestic partners, and children who are entitled to medicare must enroll in both parts A and B of medicare.
+(4) Surviving spouses, state registered domestic partners, and children who are eligible for medicare must enroll in both Parts A and B of medicare.

-(5) The survivor (or agent acting on their behalf) must submit the appropriate forms (to either enroll or defer enrollment in a PEBB health plan) to PEBB program no later than one hundred eighty days after the later of:
+(5) The survivor (or agent acting on their behalf) must submit the required forms to the PEBB program to either enroll or defer enrollment in PEBB retiree insurance coverage as described in subsection (7) of this section.
+The forms must be received by the PEBB program no later than 180 days after the later of:

 (a) The death of the emergency service worker;

-(b) The date on the letter from the department of retirement systems or the board for volunteer firefighters and reserve officers that informs the survivor that he or she is determined to be an eligible survivor;
+(b) The date on the letter from the department of retirement systems or the board for volunteer firefighters and reserve officers that informs the survivor that they are determined to be an eligible survivor;

 (c) The last day the surviving spouse, state registered domestic partner, or child was covered under any health plan through the emergency service worker's employer; or